 If you use Robinhood, three concrete steps reduce your exposure.

 Opt out of arbitration within the allowed window.
 Robinhood's customer agreement includes an opt-out provision that allows new accounts to reject the arbitration clause within a limited time period, typically 30 days of account opening.
-If you miss that window, the clause is binding.
-If you are inside it, opt out in writing.
+If the window has passed, the arbitration terms apply under the agreement.
+If you are still within it, opt out in writing.

 Consider a cash account instead of margin.
 If you do not actively need leverage, a cash account dramatically limits Robinhood's discretion to close positions.
 The trade-off is lower buying power and T+1 settlement constraints on day trading.
 For most retail investors, this is worth it.